HendrikGro/TORI_Codar_Analysis/results.md

 ## Vector cross-correlation
 <img src="./figures/vector_correlations_va_raw.png"  width=50% height=50%>
 The correlation between surface currents and the wind is strongest in the Taiwan Strait with values up to 0.6.
-The max correlation is at a lag of around 2-5 hours, shown [here](./figures/vector_correlations_lag_max.png), saying that the wind needs some time to force the oceans surface.
+The max correlation is at a lag of around 2-5 hours, shown <a href='./figures/vector_correlations_lag_max.png'>here</a>, saying that the wind needs some time to force the oceans surface.
 Correlation values are pretty much the same for the first couple hours.
 The veering angle in this region lies around 10 - 40 degrees.
 This is in the range of Ekman dynamics for the surface.